Alohamaan/AI_for_minesweeper/README.md

 Minesweeper - basically, saves the game board state, also reacts to actions modelCode - here is the source code of the models, probably, i`ll make some more models

-ALSO I GONNA REFACTOR THE STRUCTURE OF A PROJECT, SO I WILL CHANGE PATHS IN THE PROJECT, SO IF SOMETHING DOES NOT WORK, CHECH PATHS, BTW NOW, MODEL DOESNT WORK YET
+ALSO I GONNA REFACTOR THE STRUCTURE OF A PROJECT, SO I WILL CHANGE PATHS IN THE PROJECT, SO IF SOMETHING DOES NOT WORK, CHECK PATHS, IMPORTS